artis3n/kali-artis3n/README.md

 The [kalilinux/kali-rolling](https://www.kali.org/docs/containers/official-kalilinux-docker-images/) container comes with few pre-installed services.
 It is meant to be lightweight and clocks in around 118 MB.
 This container is around 1.9 GB.
 It installs and pre-configures a number of frequently uses Kali tools.
 It is meant to allow you to get up and running with a Kali environment on an ephemeral host.
 Don't spend time configuring and tweaking - pull, run, execute, pwn.

-A premium is placed on keeping this image as small as is reasonable given its contents.
+A premium is placed on keeping this image as small as is reasonable given its intended purpose.
+For example, `searchploit` is installed in this image but `searchsploit -u` is not run to install exploitdb-papers because this increases the image size to 7.9 GB - a 6GB increase.
 Efficiency of the build image is checked with [dive](https://github.com/wagoodman/dive):

 ![Dive image efficiency](resources/dive-efficiency.png)